microsoft/appcenter-cli/contributing.md

 ## Technologies Used

-App Center cli is written using Node.js version 8 and [Typescript](http://typescriptlang.org).
+App Center cli is written using Node.js version 10 and [Typescript](http://typescriptlang.org).
 Wrappers over the App Center HTTP API are generated using the [AutoRest](https://github.com/Azure/autorest) code generator.
 And the usual plethora of npm modules.

 We use [mocha](https://http://mochajs.org/) for a test runner / framework.
 [Chai](http://http://chaijs.com/) is the assertion library.
-[Sinon](http://sinonjs.org) is the general mocking library, and [nock](https://github.com/node-nock/nock) will be used to record and playback mock http traffic.
-[Note: this isn't set up yet.]
+[Sinon](http://sinonjs.org) is the general mocking library, and [nock](https://github.com/node-nock/nock) is used to record and playback mock http traffic.

 # Setting Up

 ## Prerequisites

-Install the latest version of Node 8 from [here](https://nodejs.org).
+Install the latest version of Node 10 from [here](https://nodejs.org).
 If you are on a Mac, we recommend a 64-bit version.

 Also have a working git installation.
 The code is available from this [repo](https://github.com/Microsoft/appcenter-cli).